This page will provide any updated information on the current COVID-19 situation. We appreciate your patience during this time!

 - Do not gather in groups out the front of the building.

-- If you are planning to leave the building throughout the lockdown please inform a member of staff and let us know when you return.
+- If you are planning to leave the building for a long period of time please inform a member of staff and let us know when you return.

 The tenants lounge